Immersion lithography: Throughput

 Throughput of immersion lithography tools vs. dose.
 The throughput vs. dose is compared to for different pulse powers at the same slit width.

 As of 1996, this was achieved through higher stage speeds, which in turn, as of 2013 were allowed by higher power ArF laser pulse sources.
 Specifically, the throughput is directly proportional to stage speed V, which is related to dose D and rectangular slit width S and slit intensity I_{ss} (which is directly related to pulse power) by V=I_{ss}*S/D. The slit height is the same as the field height.
 The slit width S, in turn, is limited by the number of pulses to make the dose (n), divided by the frequency of the laser pulses (f), at the maximum scan speed V_{max} by S=V_{max}*n/f.
 At a fixed frequency f and pulse number n, the slit width will be proportional to the maximum stage speed.
 Hence, throughput at a given dose is improved by increasing maximum stage speed as well as increasing pulse power.

-According to ASML s product information about twinscan-nxt1980di, immersion lithography tools currently boasted the highest throughputs (275 WPH) as targeted for high volume manufacturing.
+In 2015 ASML reported that their TWINSCAN NXT:1980Di immersion lithography platform archieved throughputs of up to 275 WPH, targeted for high volume manufacturing.

 Multiple patterning

 Double patterning by pitch splitting.
 Double patterning by pitch splitting involves assigning adjacent features to different masks, indicated by different colors.

 Triple patterning by pitch splitting.
 Triple patterning by pitch splitting involves assigning adjacent features to 3 different masks, using three colors.

 The resolution limit for a 1.35 NA immersion tool operating at 193 nm wavelength is 36 nm.
 Going beyond this limit to sub-20nm nodes requires multiple patterning.

-At the 20nm foundry and memory nodes and beyond, double patterning and triple patterning are already being used with immersion lithography for the densest layers.
+In 2016 Samsung announced successful tests of a 10nm SoC using triple patterning, slated for mass production in 2017.